paolodapul/paolodapuldotnet/posts/revamp.md

 I also suggested to my team that we use Parcel 2 and move away from Create React App.
 The performance gain for using the SWC-powered bundler helped with productivity, and it was evident when we started using it in a prototype application for a client.
 The community support and available Stack Overflow answers wasn't on par with Webpack but nevertheless, the move we did was worth it.

-I also tried creating small (and mostly unfinished) starter templates for personal use: [React + TypeScript + Vite Starter](https://github.com/paolodapul/react-ts), and [Node Starter](https://github.com/paolodapul/node-starter).
+I also tried creating small (and mostly unfinished) starter templates for personal use: [Stork](https://github.com/paolodapul/stork), and [Bear](https://github.com/paolodapul/bear).
 My most complex attempt so far with regard to all these boilerplate craziness is [Owl](https://github.com/paolodapul/owl) - a full-stack TypeScript monorepo, and my goal for building it is to create an end-to-end type-checked application, to cure all my pent-up frustrations about object property mismatches from backend to frontend and vice-versa. _Side note: I think I developed quite an obsession with type-checking when I started using TypeScript._

 I know that these boilerplates were already created by great developers out there, and I know that a lot of their implementations are way better, it's just that I wanted to gain first-hand experience on what it's really like building a boilerplate from scratch.
 The learning experience may also help me get my way around the code bases easier in the future.
 It's always fun learning new things as well.